tgc-bot/FourAcesContracts/Membership.md

     5. By continuing to play or be present after changes or revisions are made, you agree to be bound by the revised Terms.

+    6. This contract MUST be presented first to all Staff and Management of the Casino; it MUST then either: Be manually approved by the Owner or have a period of 60 hours before the contract is automatically approved.

-    6. Even if some part of this contract is, for any reason, to be made invalid or unenforceable, all other sections of this contract will still be enforced and will still be considered valid.
+    7. Even if some part of this contract is, for any reason, to be made invalid or unenforceable, all other sections of this contract will still be enforced and will still be considered valid.